-The Blasthub vibration monitoring system (VMS) has been utilised as the blast vibration monitoring system since 1 January 2005 (HDC approval reference 64.601.001 dated 8/3/05).
+The Envirohub vibration monitoring system (VMS), previously called Blasthub, has been utilised as the blast vibration monitoring system since 1 January 2005 (HDC approval reference 64.601.001 dated 8/3/05).
 The system provides real-time, web-based monitoring that is accessible to both HDC and OGNZL and includes automatic email notification of blast events that trigger two or more monitors.

-Results from blast monitoring are automatically loaded onto Blasthub from the vibration monitoring network (Figure 2), along with manual loading of details of the blast design and plan.
+Results from blast monitoring are automatically loaded onto Envirohub from the vibration monitoring network (Figure 2), along with manual loading of details of the blast design and plan.
 Heilig and Partners Pty Ltd compares the corresponding plans/results and provides an external review, developing recommendations when necessary for on-going blasting plans and procedures to ensure compliance (with a safety margin).

-Figure 1 - Vibration Monitors
+Figure 1 - Vibration Monitoring Locations

-Results are accessible for review on an internet web-site (http://oceanagold.blasthub.com).
-Access to the website is controlled by the OGNZL HSE Manager with permission for review provided to HDC staff and OGNZL users.
+Results are accessible for review on an internet website (https://oceanagold.envirohub.com/).
+Access to the website is controlled by the OGNZL Senior Advisor - environment with permission for review provided to HDC staff and OGNZL users.
 A schematic of the VMS is shown in Figure 2.

-Figure 2 - Schematic of Blasthub Vibration Monitoring System
+Figure 2 - Schematic of Envirohub Vibration Monitoring System